Skip to Main Content

 • Is my child expected to get better?

-Establishing treatment goals
+Developing treatment goals

 • Curing the disease

-• Extending your child’s life
+• Extending the child’s life

-• Keeping your child pain-free and comfortable
+• Keeping the child pain-free and comfortable

 • Promoting quality of life

-Including your child in making decisions
+Including the child in decision-making

 When preparing for difficult conversations with your child:

-• Plan where, when, and how to have the conversation.
-Think about how your child prefers to communicate and process information.
+• Plan where, when, and how to have the conversation: Think about how your child prefers to communicate and process information.

-• Anticipate how your child may react.
-Consider how your child has reacted to difficult news in the past.
+• Anticipate how your child may react: Consider how your child has reacted to difficult news in the past.

-In preparing for these conversations, ask for guidance.
-Family members, friends, other parents, and faith leaders can provide support and advice.
-Your care team can help prepare answers that best fit your child’s age, circumstance, and needs.
+• Admit when you do not know: Sometimes the honest answer is “I don’t know.”
+Share what you do know.
+Then ask a care team member.
+Children want to know that their questions are important.
+To prepare for these discussions, talk with trusted family members, friends, other caregivers, and faith leaders.
+Care team members can help prepare answers that best fit your child’s age, situation, and needs.
 You might ask a care team member to be in the room during these conversations.

 Addressing family conflict

 Sometimes, family members cannot agree on a decision.
 They may have different perspectives on goals of care or what to tell the child.
-Some degree of conflict is normal, but it can be a great source of stress.
+Some conflict is normal, but it can be stressful.
+In these situations, families can develop an action plan to resolve conflict.

 • Review the current treatment goals.